UK Ancestry Visa – Application & Requirements

 You must show you can accommodate and financially support yourself, as you will be ineligible to access public funds in the UK.
 To satisfy the financial requirement, you must have enough money to support and house yourself in the UK without recourse to public funds or, alternatively, have a credible offer of financial support from a third party, such as a relative or friend.

-When it comes to the work requirement, to be eligible for a UK ancestry visa you do not have to be working at the time you apply, although you must have the ability and intention to work in the UK.
+When it comes to the work requirement, to be eligible for a UK Ancestry visa you do not have to be working at the time you apply, although you must have the ability and intention to work in the UK.
 This essentially means that you must able to show that you genuinely intend to seek work in the UK and you have a realistic prospect of finding work.

+You have to apply for a UK ancestry visa from outside the UK.
 You cannot switch into this visa category if you are already in the UK on another type of visa, you have to be overseas to make your application.

 As part of your application you will need to prove your identity and nationality.
 You will need to schedule an appointment at an overseas visa application centre (VAC) to enrol your biometric information, including a scan of your fingerprints and a photograph of your face.

-When submitting your application for an ancestry visa, in addition to providing your current passport or valid travel document, you will need to provide various documents in support to demonstrate that you satisfy the eligibility criteria.
+When submitting your application for an Ancestry visa, in addition to providing your current passport or valid travel document, you will need to provide various documents in support to demonstrate that you satisfy the eligibility criteria.
 Depending on your circumstances and the basis of your eligibility, these documents could include:

 You may also need to provide additional documents, depending on your circumstances.
 These could include written parental consent if you are aged under 18 when you apply.
+We are able to advise on necessary documents if you are unsure about proving your eligibility.

 In relation to the ‘work’ requirement, you do not have to be working at the time you apply for an Ancestry Visa, but you must have the ability and intention to work in the UK.
 In other words, you must show with reference to documentation that you genuinely intend to seek work in the UK and have a realistic prospect of finding work.